isychev/fos-routing/README.md

 ```

 ### Usage
-To work with Symfony, you need to generate a js or json file with paths with **fos:js-routing**
+To work with Symfony2, you need to generate a js or json file with paths with **fos:js-routing**

 ```php bin/console fos:js-routing:dump --callback="module.exports = " --target="any_custom_path || web/dist/fos_js_routes_export.js"```